Managing extreme heat at your workplace

 Regularly review the controls outlined above in step 3 to ensure their effectiveness.
 The review process should also be included into your workplace heat management plan.

 Other important facts

 If a worker thinks their workplace is too hot, they should report it.

 If a worker is concerned that they are working in an unsafe hot environment, they should alert their immediate supervisor to the problem and discuss some of the possible ways of reducing the impact on themselves and their co-workers.

 If the supervisor will not deal with the problem or the worker believes the problem hasn’t been fixed, they should contact:

 - the Health and Safety representative (HSR), if there is one.
 Trained HSRs have the power to order work to stop if they deem the risk is so serious that it's unreasonable to address the issue via the usual workplace consultation process

 If the matter is still unresolved and the worker continues to believe that an unsafe situation exists, they should contact SafeWork NSW on 13 10 50 for further advice.

-If a worker has a reasonable concern that the work would expose them to a serious risk to their health or safety, emanating from an immediate or imminent exposure to a hazard, they may cease, or refuse to carry out, the work.
+If a worker has a reasonable concern that the work would expose them to a serious risk to their health or safety, from an immediate or imminent exposure to a hazard, they may choose to cease, or refuse to carry out, the work.